danielnelson/telegraf-execd-openvpn/README.md

 ## Usage

-- Download the [latest release package][release] for your platform.
+- Download the [latest release package][releases] for your platform.

 - Unpack the build to your system:
   ```sh